 Timeline of events

-- Friday May 27 – Final presentation video submission deadline.
+- Friday, May 17, 2024 – Final presentation video submission deadline (CNSI auditorium and lobby)

 When are submissions open?

 See the timeline of events on our website for the most up-to-date information.
 No submissions will be accepted prior to the submission period.